Easy to make healthy potato soup, made on the stovetop. You won’t believe this creamy soup doesn’t need any milk or cheese!

 - 3 carrots – peeled and diced

-Lots of creamy potato soups are packed with calories, but trust me, you don’t need that for taste.
+Lots of creamy potato soups are packed with calories, but trust me this soup doesn’t lack taste at all!
 This low calorie soup punches so much flavor without all the extra fat.
 There is only 304 calories per serving for this soup.

 How to Make